pyglet/pyglet/doc/programming_guide/media.rst

 Missing features
 """"""""""""""""

-PulseAudio was designed with only desktop computer workloads in mind.
-This means it lacks built-in support for common features such as spatial audio mixing.
-The following features will not work properly with this
+Although PulseAudio can theoretically support advanced multi-channel audio, the pyglet back-end does not.
+The following features will not work properly with this driver:
-driver:

 #.
 Changing the volume between individual speakers or earbuds based on
    the position of the sound source relative to the listener